 - CTG 231: CT Procedures and Pathophysiology 2

 - A student must maintain the minimum grade requirement as indicated for each course in accordance with the policies of the college issuing the certificate.

-- Application to complete the certification examination administered by the ARRT is granted only if the student fulfills all academic and clinical criteria established by the ARRT, the MiRIS program and the college issuing the terminal award of a degree or certificate.
+- Application to complete the certification examination administered by the ARRT is granted only if the student fulfills all academic and clinical criteria established by the ARRT, the EPiC program and the college issuing the terminal award of a degree or certificate.
 Please refer to the ARRT Certification Handbook or contact the ARRT for eligibility requirements.

 - Effective Jan.
 1, 1994, individuals having been convicted of a felony or misdemeanor must file a pre-application with the ARRT in order to obtain a ruling on the impact of the conviction on their eligibility to complete the ARRT certification examination.
 Information about the pre-application process may be found on the ARRT’s website.
 The pre-application process can be found within the “Ethics” link.
 It is strongly encouraged that students pursue the pre-application process either prior to entering the program or as early in the program as possible to avoid investing time, money and effort should they be found ineligible to complete the certification exam.